A hybrid classical-quantum algorithm for solution of nonlinear ordinary differential equations: Computational Examples

 \section{Computational Examples}

 In this section, we will give computational examples to illustrate Algorithm \ref{alg_main_general} for solving nonlinear differential equations.
 The proposed algorithms for the solution of nonlinear ordinary differential equations were successfully implemented and tested using the simulated environment of Qiskit (IBM's open source quantum computing platform).
+We note the three examples given below illustrate our solution approach for Initial Value Problems (IVPs).
+The first and the second examples illustrate the proposed approach for solutions of non-stiff and stiff nonlinear ordinary differential equations in 1D.
+The third example demonstrates the extension to solution of multidimensional system of nonlinear ordinary differential equations.
+A brief discussion on extensions to boundary value problems is provided at the end of this section.